openmm/openmm/examples/README.txt

 C Wrapper
 ---------

-This consists of two files:
+The folling header file is available in the OpenMM/include directory (where you installed OpenMM):
     OpenMMCWrapper.h

-    OpenMMCWrapper.cpp
+The C functions it declares are built in to the main OpenMM library that you link with.
+If you are building your own OpenMM, be sure to enable the OPENMM_BUILD_API_WRAPPERS CMake option.

-Your C code (and the C examples above) include the header file and link with OpenMMCWrapper.o along with the OpenMM library.
+Your C code (and the C examples above) include the header file and link with the OpenMM library.
 Consult the code or the example programs to figure out how to use the wrappers; they are for the most part a very straightforward rehashing of the well-documented OpenMM C++